Chart Color Schemes

 An assessment of population growth drivers in Quarry Hill reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, the estimated population of the suburb of Quarry Hill is around 2,390.
-This figure represents an increase of 25 people since the 2021 Census, which reported a population of 2,365.
-The current estimate is based on AreaSearch's validation of new addresses and examination of ABS's ERP data release from June 2024, indicating a resident population of 2,387 with an additional 8 validated new addresses since the Census date.
-This results in a density ratio of 983 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
-The primary driver for this population growth was overseas migration, contributing approximately 77.0% of overall population gains during recent periods.
+As of Feb 2026, the population of the suburb of Quarry Hill is estimated at around 2,390.
+This reflects an increase of 25 people since the 2021 Census, which reported a population of 2,365.
+The change is inferred from AreaSearch's estimation of the resident population at 2,387 following examination of ABS's ERP data release in June 2024 and validation of 8 new addresses since the Census date.
+This level of population equates to a density ratio of 983 persons per square kilometer.
+Population growth was primarily driven by overseas migration contributing approximately 77.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population